What Is A Fidget Spinner?

 If you have a child between ages 8 and 14, you are more than likely to have at least one three pronged, bearing-operated spinning device laying on your kitchen table as you read this article.

-Fidget spinners are quirky plastic toys that were originally developed to treat children with Autism and ADHD but quickly found a captive consumer in the lucrative “tween” base.
-Many attribute this success to a series of viral videos that were posted to Facebook and Instagram that showed the toys hypnotically spinning between the thumb and index finger of big-name social influencers.
+Fidget spinners are quirky plastic toys that were originally developed for children with Autism and ADHD.
+They quickly found a captive consumer in the lucrative “tween” base.
+Many attribute this success to a series of viral videos that were posted to Facebook, Instagram, and YouTube which showed the toys hypnotically spinning between the thumb and index finger of big-name social influencers.
 The videos rose to prominence under the #oddlysatisfying hashtag.
-The toys seemed to immediately strike a chord with an ever connected base of Generation-Z consumers.
+The toys seemed to immediately strike a chord with an ever-connected base of Generation-Z consumers.

 The fidget spinner market immediately took on a life of its own.
 They toys are now available in every conceivable color and shape, with countless variations including flashing lights and even built-in speakers.

 Fidget Spinner Fire

 Fidget spinners made headlines at the same time they rose in popularity.
 Thousands of schools across America banned the distracting toys from their campuses.
 In June 2017, a new threat emerged as certain Chinese manufactured spinners unexpectedly caught fire while plugged into charging ports.
 This specific type of fidget spinner contained speakers and rechargeable battery packs that required a wall plug to stay charged.
 Numerous people have reported having plugged their spinners into outlets only to return to the horror of an electrical fire in their home.